Why we chose Pulumi

 In Summary

-Pulumi's alignment with DevOps culture, modularity for reusability, advanced error handling, and commitment to open-source principles made it an ideal choice for us.
-We're confident our decision to opt for Pulumi will ensure that our infrastructure remains agile, robust, and in tune with the needs of our development teams.
+Pulumi's alignment with DevOps culture, modularity for reusability, advanced error handling, and commitment to open-source principles made it a great choice for us.
+We're confident our use of Pulumi will help our infrastructure remains agile, robust, and in tune with the needs of our development teams.